agataczerwinska-cmd/co2-emissions-analysis/README.md

 <img width="900" alt="Production vs Consumption CO2" src="https://github.com/agataczerwinska-cmd/chile-co2-vs-gdp-1990-2014/blob/main/production_vs_consumption_co2.png?raw=true">

+Chile is a heavy exporter of upstream, energy-intensive commodities and an importer of finished manufactured goods.
+Those two flows roughly cancelled through the 1990s and early 2000s, which is why the lines sit on top of each other.

 ## Finding 2: CO2 vs GDP growth (annual %)

 No clear relationship.
 GDP growth fluctuates year to year, as growth rates naturally do (recessions, rebounds), while CO2 emissions rose fairly steadily.
 Comparing a level (emissions) against a rate of change (growth %) doesn't reveal a meaningful pattern.
 Confirmed statistically: **r = -0.42** (weak, inverse).